Partnerships

 Our Initiatives

-According to the Bureau of Labor Statistics (BLS), 54.4% of the youth population (ages 16-24) had a job in July 2021—that’s over half of our youth who have joined the workforce.
+According to Bureau of Labor Statistics (BLS), 53.1% of the youth population (ages 16–24) had a job in July 2025 — that's 23.7 million young workers who have joined the workforce.
 Unfortunately, in addition to hazards prevalent in the places teens typically work, limited or no prior work experience and lack of safety training contribute to high injury rates among this segment of the workforce population.
 Many of these injuries are preventable with the right education and resources.
 We have been working hard to provide those tools since joining the Alliance.

 In 2019, CareerSafe collaborated with other like-minded OSHA partners to answer the burning question at hand: How can we amplify each other’s voices to bring attention to youth worker safety?
 What started as a conversation about summer job safety has evolved into an open and continuous dialogue about the issues facing entry-level workers today.
 In partnership with OSHA, CareerSafe hosts a website dedicated to keeping teen workers safe by sharing useful educational materials, videos, regulations, and more.